<aside>

 Congratulations: youâve decided to get a pigeon!
 Pigeons can make wonderful pets, and this guide will help you understand how to increase the chances of finding your ideal companion.
 There are many considerations to take into account when choosing your birdâfrom gender to breed to where to actually find oneâbut after going through this guide, you should have good understanding of what your ideal pigeon is like.

-Keep in mind that, when it comes to your pigeonâs desired personality, increasing the odds is the best you can do.
+Keep in mind that, when it comes to your pigeonâs desired personality, increasing the odds is the best you can do; not all birds will be cuddly and friendly, and thatâs normal.
 Rescues can be unpredictable, and even âfancyâ pigeons are mostly not bred for behaviors like cats or dogs, so nobody can ever guarantee that your new companion will have the temperament that you want.
 Your household, environment, and behavior will also affect the bird greatly, so while you can influence the odds, you are still getting a unique, unpredictable, one-of-a-kind living being.
 Even if you make all the ârightâ choices, your pigeon may end up behaving very differently from what you expectedâbut as long as you acknowledge and accept that, you will have a very rewarding and special relationship with your bird. â¤ď¸

 There are so many pigeon breeds out there!
 We couldnât possibly cover them all in this guideânor do we aim toâso we encourage you to do your own research and choose the one you like.
 Itâs as simple as that, really.
 Obviously, a lot will depend on what the breeders and rescues in your area actually have, so a good first step would be to check their listings and go from there!